Federal Historic Tax Credit Program

-The THC does not give tax advice.
+The Tennessee Historical Commission does not give tax advice.

 NOTE: On December 22, 2017, Public Law No. 115-97 amended the Internal Revenue Code to reduce tax rates and modify policies, credits, and deductions for individuals and businesses.
 Section 13402 changed the ITC and repealed a 10% credit for non-historic buildings.
 There will be a transition rules and the amended law may affect a taxpayer's ability to take advantage of the HTC.
 Property owners interested in the HTC are strongly advised to consult an accountant, tax attorney, legal counsel, or the Internal revenue Service regarding changes to the law.

 The recent webinar by the National Trust for Historic Preservation's Preservation Leadership form titled "Coronavirus Response: The Historic tax Credit as an Economic Recovery Tool" showed how beneficial the Historic Tax Credits are.

 Crosstown Concourse, the former regional Sears retail and distribution center, is one of the largest certified rehabilitation in Tennessee.

 Clayborn Temple, an important building in the 1968 sanitation worker strikes in Memphis is listed in the National Register for its national significance.
 It is currently undergoing rehabilitation after years of being vacant

 Above, left: An image from an issue of Traditional Building, which had a full page advertisement for lighting in Knoxville's Tennessee Theater.
 The property was listed in the National Register as the Burwell Building Tennessee Theater in 1982 (photo above, right from NR nomination) and owners took advantage of the ITC in 2005.
 The theater is now a vibrant part of downtown Knoxville.